 In addition, Peru’s middle class has grown substantially in the last 10 years resulting in any number of fabulous restaurants and cafes to keep any traveler happy.
-Pull up a seat, grab a coffee and read why you should consider Peru for your next travel destination.
+Pull up a seat, grab a coffee (or a pisco!) and read why you should consider Peru for your next travel destination.

 Travel and Foodies Guide to the Best of Peru: Lima